During science operations the four camera take a continuous stream of images each with a 2 second exposure.

 Full Frame Images

 A Full Frame Image (FFI) is a collection of science and collateral pixels observed simultaneously.
 A single FFI is the full set of all science and collateral pixels across all CCDs of a given camera.
 FFIs were taken every 30 minutes during science operations in the primary mission.
-Beginning in Cycle 3, FFIs will be taken with a cadence of 10 minutes.
+In the first extension of the mission, FFIs were taken with a cadence of 10 minutes.
+Beginning in Cycle 5, the second extension of the mission, FFIs will be taken with a cadence of 200 seconds.

 Uncalibrated FFI data is provided in one file with two Header/Data Units (HDUs): a primary header and the CCD image header and data.